waveform80/colorzero/docs/api_color.rst

     >>> print(repr("{blue:b16m}Blue skies{blue:0}".format(blue=blue)))
     '\\x1b[48;2;68;119;187mBlue skies\\x1b[0m'

+The format specification is one of:

+* "html" - the color will be output as the common 7-character HTML represention of #RRGGBB where RR, GG, and BB are the red, green and blue components expressed as a single hexidecimal byte

+* "css" or "cssrgb" - the color will be output in CSS' functional notation rgb(*r*, *g*, *b*) where *r*, *g*, and *b* are decimal representations of the red, green, and blue components in the range 0 to 255

+* "csshsl" - the color will be output in CSS' function notation hue(*h*\deg, *s*\%, *l*\%) where *h*, *s*, and *l* are the hue (expressed in degrees), saturation, and lightness (expressed as percentages)

-The format specification is an optional foreground / background specifier (the letters "f" or "b") followed by an optional terminal type identifer, which is one of:
+* One of the ANSI format specifications which consist of an optional foreground / background specifier (the letters "f" or "b") followed by an optional terminal type identifer, which is one of:

-* "8" - the default, indicating only the original 8 DOS colors are supported (technically, 16 foreground colors are supported via use of the "bold" style for "intense" colors)
+  - "8" - the default, indicating only the original 8 DOS colors are supported (technically, 16 foreground colors are supported via use of the "bold" style for "intense" colors)

-* "256" - indicates the terminal supports 256 colors via `8-bit color ANSI
+  - "256" - indicates the terminal supports 256 colors via `8-bit color ANSI
     codes`_

-* "16m" - indicating the terminal supports ~16 million colors via `24-bit color
+  - "16m" - indicating the terminal supports ~16 million colors via `24-bit
-  ANSI codes`_
+    color ANSI codes`_

 Alternately, "0" can be specified indicating that the style should be reset.
 If specified with the optional foreground / background specifier,